-The three previous quantum gates are named after Austrian-born Swiss and American theoretical physicist Wolfgang Pauli (1900 –- 1958).
-The three of them, along with the identity matrix $I$, form a basis for the vector space of 2 × 2 Hermitian matrices (multiplied by real coefficients). \\
+The three previous quantum gates are named after Wolfgang Pauli.
+The three of them, along with the identity matrix $I_2$, form a basis for the vector space of $2 \times 2$ Hermitian matrices (multiplied by real coefficients). \\

 Single-qubit gates (that is, unitary $2 \times 2$ matrices) can be in fact, fully described by means of the following result, which is essentially straightforward:

 \begin{prop} Let $A \in U_{\mathbb C}(2)$.
 Then, there exist real numbers $\alpha$, $\beta$, $\gamma$ and $\delta$ such that